rohankhudedev/Integrated-features-of-datatable/README.md

 Other shortcuts you can define, by using above sample snippets.

+**NOTE:** For this project to get execute, you first need purchased editor datatable from  [https://editor.datatables.net/purchase/](https://editor.datatables.net/purchase/)

 # Installation

 1. Download PHP package of Editor from [editor.datatables](https://editor.datatables.net/)